The Cellular Potts Model on Disordered Lattices: Results

-The distribution of $q_V$ is insightful, but to help understand the properties of the underlying system, it is beneficial to convert it to an effective number of vertices $n^{\ast}$, see Fig.~\ref{fgr:q_V_N_star_dist_ex}b and the definition in Section~\ref{sub:charact}.
-The advantage of working directly with $n^{\ast}$, rather than $q_{V}$, is that it allows us to examine the partition of the distribution.
+The distribution of $q_{\mathrm{V}}$ is insightful, but to help understand the properties of the underlying system, it is beneficial to convert it to an effective number of edges $n^{\ast}$, see Fig.~\ref{fgr:q_V_N_star_dist_ex}b and the definition in Section~\ref{sub:charact}.
+The advantage of working directly with $n^{\ast}$, rather than $q_{\mathrm{V}}$, is that it allows us to examine the partition of the distribution.
 We identify the nearest integer number to a given $n^{\ast}$ by $\lfloor n^* \rceil$, which factors our range into distinct subsets of triangular, square, pentagonal, hexagonal, heptagonal,~\textit{etc.} neighborhoods.
 For example, all the cells having $\lfloor n^{\ast} \rceil = 5$ (\textit{i.e.}, $4.5 < n^{\ast} \leq 5.5$) can be referred to as \textit{pseudo-pentagons}.
 Integrating the PDF belonging to the pseudo-pentagons provides insight into the fraction of pentagonal cells in the system.
 This includes cells with 5 or more edges, but for which some of the edges are very small.

 Figure~\ref{fgr:N_star_fractions_a_b}a shows fractions of pseudo-polygons $f_{n^{\ast}}$ present in the system as a function of $\alpha$.
-Interestingly, the curves for $f_{5}$ and $f_{6}$ show a crossover that matches well where we locate the phase transition based on our analysis of the long-time exponent $\beta$ of the MSD.
+Interestingly, the curves for $f_{5}$ and $f_{6}$ show a crossover that matches well where we locate the phase transition based on our analysis of the diffusion coefficient drop.
 The physical intuition in this representation is clear: to crystallize, the system must have a majority of pseudo-hexagons.
-Figure~\ref{fgr:N_star_fractions_a_b}b shows that this relation between the crossover and the transition is not limited to the irregular lattice.
-Here, we have plotted $\beta$ as a function of $f_{6}/f_{5}$; when the ratio exceeds 1, the dynamics becomes subdiffusive.
-For the hexagonal lattice, the subdiffusive regime is assumed for higher values of the ratio, which is related to the fact that the hexagonal lattice favors the establishment of order over the reduction in model-cell diffusivity that is associated with it.
-The supplemental information goes into a longer discussion of the choice of this ratio, also considering the mean and median of the distribution.
-The latter also appears to be a good quantifier of the transition for these systems.
+Figure~\ref{fgr:N_star_fractions_a_b}b shows the relation between the crossover and the transition on different lattices.
+Here, we have plotted $D_{\rm{eff}}$ as a function of $f_{6}/f_{5}$.
+The transition value of diffusion coefficient, i.e., $D^{\blacksquare}_{\rm{eff}}$, is indicated by the horizontal dashed lines.
+In Fig.~\ref{fgr:N_star_fractions_a_b}b, it can be seen that when the ratio exceeds 1, the diffusion coefficient drops sharply, which is a precursor to full crystallization, on both the square and irregular lattices.
+However, on the hexagonal lattice, there is a slight mismatch between the crossover and the transition.
+The supplemental information goes into a longer discussion of this crossover for regular lattices and, also considers the mean and median of the distribution.
+The latter quantity also appears to be a good quantifier of the transition for these systems, see Figs.~S4 and~S5.